-Regarding this book, the intention is to cover all the prophets of the Bible found using a Bible search on the term “proph” and anything else seeming relevant, and that includes groups of prophets, of which there were a number, prophets that are unnamed and those we don’t normally regard a prophets but who prophesied, plus false prophets.
+Regarding this book, the intention is to cover all the prophets of the Bible found by using a Bible search on the term “proph” and anything else seeming relevant, and that includes groups of prophets, of which there were a number, prophets that are unnamed and those we don’t normally regard a prophets but yet still prophesied, plus false prophets.
 While we can’t guarantee great depth, we will endeavour to discuss the lives of the prophets themselves (when this is known), the context in which and events taking place when they operated, and their all-important message.
 If all we manage is to provide the setting in which prophets did their stuff and give an outline of the work undertaken and events happening, then we have done our job to encourage folk to search the scriptures, including the prophetic ones.
 Putting aside the New Testament, which we will get to, if as some suggest prophets proper began with Samuel and ended with Malachi and, except for the later ones that lived during and after the Exile, these all operated alongside the kings of Israel and Judah and it was God’s gracious provision to raise up prophets to speak to kings and people, for “surely the Lord God will do nothing, but he revealeth his secret unto his servants the prophets” Amos 3:7.
 If that was all we have prophecy wise, then there would still be much to ponder on today as to what they said and did, and yet the God of Israel continues to speak.

 The prophets, bearing in mind the loose working definition in the Preface, were a rather eclectic lot and while there may be common characteristics among the many we come across when reading the Bible there were huge variations too.
 They come from all walks of life and comprised a wide range of characters and temperaments.
 While there were wide variations in their message, a common theme was God’s holiness and justice as well as His love and mercy.
 While they prophesied primarily to Judah and Israel, there were important messages for the surrounding nations too.
 While not quite going along with the list provided in the Talmud (48 male and 7 female), the central text of Rabbinic Judaism and the primary source of Jewish religious law and Jewish theology, as to who the prophets of the Old Testament were, it a useful check in identifying the prophets we need to discuss.
 A few from their list have been rejected as not meeting the criteria set out in the Preface, and a few not on their list have been added.
 When it comes to the New Testament, there were few named prophets, although given the extent of the gift usage, there were many more unnamed or unknown.
 The role of the NT prophet changed from mainly prophesying to nations to that of building up the Church.
 One important observation is that as far as the Bible goes, the message of the prophets is generally a lot more important than their lives, and it is hardly surprising that in most cases we know so little about them.

 A good deal of what the Hebrew prophets prophesied only came to pass after their deaths and one is reminded of the words of the poet Longfellow: “Though the mills of God grind slowly, yet they grind exceeding small; Though with patience He stands waiting, with exactness grinds He all.”
 What was said came to pass and, from what we can make out from the historical record, did so exactly as the prophets predicted, which if this were a book on Bible apologetics would furnish good evidence that the Bible is true and YHWH is the true and living God.
 Some prophecies related to the First coming of Israel’s promised Messiah which, while it may be a view non-believing Jewish folk would likely reject, was something that the early Christians repeatedly referred to.
-This is evidenced by the number of Old Testament references cited in the New that applies these to the birth and death and events concerning Jesus’ life.
+This is evidenced by the number of Old Testament references cited in the New when it applies these to the birth and death and events concerning Jesus’ life.

 The test for a true prophet

 If one were to search the scriptures, one will find a lot that is said or implied concerning who are the true prophets and who are the false prophets, e.g. “But the prophet who presumes to speak a word in my name that I have not commanded him to speak, or who speaks in the name of other gods, that same prophet shall die.’
 And if you say in your heart, ‘How may we know the word that the Lord has not spoken?’— when a prophet speaks in the name of the Lord, if the word does not come to pass or come true, that is a word that the Lord has not spoken; the prophet has spoken it presumptuously.
 You need not be afraid of him” Deuteronomy 18:20-22.
 At least two common points should be inferred here – firstly, in the case of true prophets, what they prophesy comes to pass and secondly, they speak truth concerning the one true God.
 The penalty for those who fail to meet that criteria is a severe one.
-Yet, as will be discussed in Chapter 6, there were many false prophets scattered throughout the Bible.
+Yet, as will be discussed in Chapter 6, there were many false prophets to be found throughout the Bible.
 The warning Jesus gave “And many false prophets will arise and lead many astray” Matthew 24:11 is poignant, particularly that false prophets are often not seen to be such by many, often due to their charismatic personality and even miraculous powers and what they spoke was what the people wanted to hear.
 It also has a bearing on the controversial question (at least among many Christians the author has associated with in the past) about if there are prophets today.
-Just as there are false prophets, there are true ones too and sometimes it is hard to tell which is which, yet we are required to test the prophets, if from God.
+Just as there are false prophets, there are true ones too and sometimes it is hard to tell which is which, yet we are required to test prophecy, if truly from God.

 The calling of the prophets

 Just as with Christian leaders (e.g. pastors, priests) today, the matter of what constitutes a call can be contentious one, especially if said person does NOT speak the word of the Lord, as sadly is too often the case.
 Moreover, there were some who prophesised without any record of them having been called by God to be prophets, whose “prophesies” were and are accepted as coming from the Lord.
-The matter of how God spoke to the prophets generally is also an interesting one, which I will get to and perhaps begs the question how God speaks to those of us who are not prophets and how we are guided by Him.
+The matter of how God spoke to the prophets generally is also an interesting one, which we will get to and perhaps begs the question how God speaks to those of us who are not prophets and how we are guided by Him.
 Yet, even though we have scant information about the lives of many of the prophets, there is several accounts of God having called individuals to be prophets, ranging from Isaiah who saw the Lord high and lifted up to Amos who was spoken to while carrying out the humble tasks of looking after sheep and fig trees.
-What is striking is the prophets were from all sorts of backgrounds, operated under quite different circumstances and varied widely in temperament.
+What is striking is that the prophets were from all sorts of backgrounds, operated under quite different circumstances and varied widely in temperament.
 While they operated in the supernatural, they were quite ordinary and had the same range of human flaws and foibles as do the rest of us.
 Two of the arguably greatest of the prophets failed big time.
 Moses failed to give God the glory when striking the Rock and as a result was not allowed to enter the Promised Land.
-Elijah, soon after his amazing mountain top experience, fled in a fit of depression, wanting only to die.
+Elijah, soon after his amazing mountain top experience, fled Jezebel in a fit of depression, wanting only to die.
 Yet they were, at least at the time they prophesied, devoted to serving the Lord.
 We are reminded that “God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty” 1Corinthians 1:27, and ours is not to reason why it is God called some to be prophets but should be glad He did because of the important role they had.